elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 sidebar_position: 1
 ---

-The Rule Promotions provide the flexibity to offer diverse discounts to shoppers.
+The Rule Promotions provide the flexibility to offer diverse discounts to shoppers.
 It supports discounts of varying complexities, from code-based customer discounts, to Buy X Get Y scenarios, fixed price promotions, and more based on your business needs.

 You can create a rule promotion using the [Rule Promotions API](/docs/rule-promotions/rule-promotions-api/rule-promotions-api-overview) or [Commerce Manager](/docs/commerce-manager/promotions-builder).